Photo by Jon Bilous/Shutterstock

 Venture beyond the Mall to explore the restaurants in Columbia Heights, the music scene at the Wharf, and the art in Blagden Alley.

-No longer just for politicians and tourists, Washington, D.C. has exploded with new restaurants and bars that rival those in some of the country’s more popular food cities.
-There was always an undercurrent of cool beyond Capitol Hill and K Street—not to mention strong African American and LGBTQ communities—but the city has really come into its own in the past 10 years, ditching its reputation as transient and embracing local voices instead.
+Washington, D.C. has exploded with new restaurants and bars that rival those in some of the country’s more popular food cities.
+There was always an undercurrent of cool beyond Capitol Hill and K Street—not to mention strong African American and LGBTQ communities—but the city has really come into its own in the past 10 years.

-D.C. neighborhoods previously deemed dangerous or undesirable—or that simply didn’t exist—have become destinations in their own right, drawing locals and visitors alike with exciting dining options, things to do, and public art.
-There’s a thriving craft beer and spirits scene now, plus trendy hotels, forward-thinking museums, and, with the Nationals’ 2019 World Series win, a baseball team at the top of its game.
+D.C. neighborhoods previously deemed dangerous or undesirable have become destinations in their own right, drawing locals and visitors alike with exciting dining options, things to do, and public art.
+There’s a thriving craft beer and spirits scene, plus trendy hotels and forward-thinking museums.

 When visiting the city, be sure to explore beyond the Mall to discover the places where people who live in D.C. actually, well, live.
 It’s in these areas, including the can’t-miss neighborhoods below, that you’ll find what our nation’s capital is really about.

-Travelers should head to Columbia Heights for the food, specifically the Middle Eastern fare at the acclaimed Maydan (where dishes like sweet potatoes, swordfish kebabs, and lamb shoulder are cooked over a wood-burning hearth) and the Latin American cuisine down the street at Seven Reasons (which Esquire recently named the best restaurant in the country).
-Also worth trying is Filipino favorite Bad Saint (make a reservation or go right when it opens—5:30 p.m. on weekdays and 5 p.m. on weekends—and get in line) and prix fixe spot Rooster & Owl (don’t miss the barbecue carrots with cornbread ice cream).
+Travelers should head to Columbia Heights for the food, specifically the Middle Eastern fare at the acclaimed Maydan (where dishes like sweet potatoes, butterflied bronzini, and lamb shoulder are cooked over a wood-burning hearth) and the Latin American cuisine down the street at Seven Reasons (which Esquire named the best restaurant in the country in 2019).
+Also worth trying is Filipino favorite Bad Saint (make a reservation or go right when it opens at 5:30 p.m. and get in line) and prix fixe spot Rooster & Owl (don’t miss the short ribs with Thai chili peanuts).

 Summer is when the Wharf is at its most entertaining.
 Transit Pier hosts live concerts and a mini-golf course (which converts to a skating rink come winter), while District Pier features festivals and activities like outdoor yoga.
 If you’re visiting in the colder months, revel in the neighborhood’s music scene, which centers around the Anthem (a 6,000-seat concert hall for headliners) and Pearl Street Warehouse and Union Stage (smaller, more intimate spots that focus on local and regional live music).
-There’s also great shopping, especially at Shop Made in DC, which showcases locally made goods, and Politics and Prose, an outpost of D.C.’s beloved indie bookstore.
+There’s also great shopping, especially at Shop Made in DC, which showcases locally made goods; Politics and Prose, an outpost of D.C.’s beloved indie bookstore; and A Beautiful Closet, a Black-owned fashion boutique selling clothes, jewelry, and home decor.

 Blagden Alley packs fascinating history, destination dining, and Instagram-able art into a few blocks in Shaw, a neighborhood in Northwest D.C.
 In the 19th century, D.C.’s tony row houses were backed by hundreds of intersecting alleys, where, especially during the severe housing shortages caused by the Civil War, many of the city’s immigrants and African Americans resided in lean-tos and shanties, often among stables and workshops.
 Despite several attempts over the years to eradicate alley dwellings citywide, Blagden remained largely intact until the 1968 riots, after which it was mostly abandoned.